Restaurant in London, United Kingdom

 Is Heritage Dulwich good for solo dining?

 Yes — at ££ with Michelin Plate recognition, this is a low-pressure, high-return solo visit.
-The cooking is the focus, and the suburban setting on Rosendale Road keeps things relaxed rather than performative.
+The cooking is the focus, the suburban setting on Rosendale Road keeps things relaxed rather than performative.
 Solo diners who want to eat well without a big occasion will find this format suits them well.

 Can I eat at the bar at Heritage Dulwich?